Hyper-glitch/interactive_map/README.md

 ## Basic information

-***interactive_map*** allows you to add and describe interesting places via Django admin and show them on front side.
+***interactive_map*** allows you to add and describe interesting places via Django admin and show them on show on the map.

 ## Starting